pedrorokaj/Cyberdoc/README.md

-﻿# CyberDoc
+﻿# Viverium

-CyberDoc is a modern cybersecurity solution designed to protect documents, networks, and corporate environments.
+Viverium is a modern cybersecurity solution designed to protect documents, networks, and corporate environments.

 ## Features